American frontier: Conservation and environmentalism

 The concern with the protection of the environment became a new issue in the late 19th century, pitting different interests.
 On the one side were the lumber and coal companies who called for maximum exploitation of natural resources to maximize jobs, economic growth, and their own profit.

 In the center were the conservationists, led by Theodore Roosevelt and his coalition of outdoorsmen, sportsmen, bird watchers, and scientists.
 They wanted to reduce waste; emphasized the value of natural beauty for tourism and ample wildlife for hunters; and argued that careful management would not only enhance these goals but also increase the long-term economic benefits to society by planned harvesting and environmental protections.
 Roosevelt worked his entire career to put the issue high on the national agenda.
 He was deeply committed to conserving natural resources.
 He worked closely with Gifford Pinchot and used the Newlands Reclamation Act of 1902 to promote federal construction of dams to irrigate small farms and placed 230 million acres (360,000 mi^{2} or 930,000 km^{2}) under federal protection.
 Roosevelt set aside more Federal land, national parks, and nature preserves than all of his predecessors combined.

 Roosevelt explained his position in 1910:

 The third element, smallest at first but growing rapidly after 1870, were the environmentalists who honored nature for its own sake, and rejected the goal of maximizing human benefits.
 Their leader was John Muir (1838–1914), a widely read author and naturalist and pioneer advocate of preservation of wilderness for its own sake, and founder of the Sierra Club.
-Muir, based in California, in 1889 started organizing support to preserve the sequoias in the Yosemite Valley; Congress did pass the Yosemite National Park bill (1890).
+Muir, a Scottish-American based in California, in 1889 started organizing support to preserve the sequoias in the Yosemite Valley; Congress did pass the Yosemite National Park bill (1890).
 In 1897 President Grover Cleveland created thirteen protected forests but lumber interests had Congress cancel the move.
 Muir, taking the persona of an Old Testament prophet, crusaded against the lumberman, portraying it as a contest "between landscape righteousness and the devil".
 A master publicist, Muir's magazine articles, in Harper's Weekly (June 5, 1897) and the Atlantic Monthly turned the tide of public sentiment.
 He mobilized public opinion to support Roosevelt's program of setting aside national monuments, national forest reserves, and national parks.
 However, Muir broke with Roosevelt and especially President William Howard Taft on the Hetch Hetchy dam, which was built in the Yosemite National Park to supply water to San Francisco.
 Biographer Donald Worster says, "Saving the American soul from a total surrender to materialism was the cause for which he fought."